St. Stephen's Episcopal Church (Beverly, New Jersey)

 St. Stephen's Episcopal Church, in Beverly, Burlington County, New Jersey, United States, is located on the corner of Warren and Wilmerton streets in Beverly.
 While the St. Stephen's community worshipped at the site beginning in 1837, the current church building was consecrated in 1855 and the rector presently serving the congregation is Fr.
 Robert Legnani.

+The church reported 174 members in 2016 and 145 members in 2023; no membership statistics were reported nationally in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $76,465.
+Average Sunday attendance (ASA) in 2024 was 22 persons, down from a reported 60 in 2015.

 Founding and erection

 The congregation of St. Stephen's Episcopal Church formed in 1837 at the request of 44 families to Bishop Doane of the Episcopal Diocese of New Jersey for services of the church in the City of Beverly.
 The first church, a white frame building erected on Copper Street, had an adjacent cemetery that still exists today.
 When the City of Beverly was incorporated in 1857, St. Stephen's established would become Beverly's first church.

 By 1853, the congregation had outgrown the original wood church and land was purchased at the corner of Warren and Wilmerton Streets for a new structure.
 The new property allowed for the construction of a larger more elaborate church.
 The location also increased the prominence of the parish by its place on Warren Street, a main transportation corridor between Beverly, Burlington City and other industrial river towns.
 The church's steeple acted as a landmark beacon for shippers on the Delaware.
-On October 1, 1855, the present St. Stephen's Church was consecrated by the second bishop of the Diocese of New Jersey, the Right Reverend George W. Doane.
+On October 1, 1855, the present St. Stephen's Church was consecrated by the second bishop of the Diocese of New Jersey, the Right Reverend George Washington Doane.